 By Mark Pickering

-Mark Pickering is a freelance writer and veteran of the local news scene, having worked on the business desk and the opinion pages of the Boston Herald.
-He lives in Watertown.
+Mark Pickering is a veteran of the local news business, having worked on the business desk and the opinion pages of the Boston Herald.